 II.
 Outline of the Study Programme

 The double degree option is a two year Master’s programme (four semesters) in which students obtain a total of 120 ECTS.
 During the first academic year, all students study together at Université Bordeaux Montaigne.
-In France the term already starts on 9th of September, 2019.
-The students attend courses from the study program "Sciences du langage", with an emphasis on Parcours C “Plurilinguisme et contact de langues” in the second semester.
+In France, the term already starts in September.
+The students attend courses from the study program "Sciences du langage", with an emphasis on Parcours “Plurilinguisme, linguistique du développement social” in the second semester.
 During the second academic year, the students study at the University of Konstanz.
 For the Master’s thesis, the students are supervised by lecturers from both universities.

 Benefits of the double degree option